Parliamentary.ai

 Groups Affected

-- Landlords: Changes to housing benefit affected rental income for some landlords.
+• Landlords: Changes to housing benefit affected their rental income and the affordability of their properties for tenants relying on housing benefits.

 Powered by nyModel